X

 Healthcare professionals sometimes recommend recliner sleeping following certain abdominal or back surgeries.
 The inclined position can accelerate healing by reducing strain on surgical incisions and allowing for more comfortable rest during recovery periods.

-It promotes wellness and blood circulation
+It promotes wellness and blood circulation.

 The gently sloped position of a recliner can enhance blood circulation throughout the body.
 After spending hours standing or sitting, our legs endure considerable stress; elevating them in a recliner can prevent swelling and reduce the risk of developing conditions like deep vein thrombosis (DVT) during extended periods of inactivity.